ilyadevwork/SEJT-Project-FE/README.md

 This repository is the user interface of SEJT.

+Play with it in a sandbox! -> https://codesandbox.io/s/sejt-kdcgmo, Note.
+The data set here has been reduced to two days so that it will load properly in the sandbox.

 ``
 Built with Typescript / Zustand / React / AntDesign Charts & Ant Design
 ``